How to Benchmark a VPS in 2026: CPU, Disk, and Network

 - Single-thread speed matters for many web apps and latency-sensitive workloads.

+- Multi-thread throughput matters for builds, encoding, batch jobs, and parallel tasks.
 For deeper CPU comparisons, collect Geekbench (and keep the result URL), but treat it as one signal among many.

 Step 3: Disk benchmark (fio)